I have a thing for small countries.

 Yes, This Really Is a Country for Hikers

-I’m super-into hiking these days, as I’m currently in training for walking the Camino de Santiago across Spain.
+I’m very into hiking these days, as I’m currently in training for walking the Camino de Santiago across Spain.
 If you love to get your feet moving, this is the perfect country in which to do so.

-The Liechtenstein tourism board is a fantastic resource for hikes in the country, listing 30-odd walks you can follow around the country.
-We chose the Malbun to the Schönberg hike, which was described as one of more beautiful high-altitude trails in the country, and I’d recommend it as a great introduction to the countryside.
+The Liechtenstein tourism board is a fantastic resource for hikers in the country, listing 30-odd walks you can follow around the country.
+We chose the Malbun to the Schönberg hike, which was described as one of more beautiful high-altitude trails in the country.
+I’d highly recommend it as a great introduction to the countryside.

 I’d love to return one day to follow the Liechtenstein Trail: a 75 km route that covers all of the country’s municipalities.

 There’s a Surprising Amount of Variety in Dialects

 The official language of Liechtenstein is German, but there are around a dozen dialects spoken across the country.
 If you have a trained ear, it’s possible to work out which of the 11 municipalities a person is from just by listening to the way they speak.

 I find it fascinating that a country with a population of just 38,000 can have so many distinct dialects!